GSA-TTS/FAC/docs/product/roadmap.md

 * (80% ✅) Homepage with linking to the old Census FAC where appropriate to provide a path to the full FAC experience

-## Milestone: Backend + Support + Data Transfer
+## Milestone: Backend + Support

 **Value delivered:**
 Audit data needs to be disseminated to auditors and the general public.
 The easiest way to do this is to provide a pathway to transfer data to the original FAC to have the data dissemination take place there.
 In order to avoid building a complicated and temporary two-way sync, we need to provide auditors access to a simple backend to the new FAC to update audit status.

 **Specific deliverables:**
 * “Backend” user roles + UI
-* Have a path to transfer data from new FAC to current FAC, preferably via API
-* Document new pathway, change management with Census
+  * This is very undefined at the moment
 * Minimal new content living on new site (Informational content for new system features)
 * Begin customer support and help documentation
 * Basic frontend analytics / DAP integration